 Whilst there are specific tangata whenua issues, objectives, policies and rules, iwi issues have been considered in the development of the District Plan in its entirety.
-This District Plan endeavours to give effect to the principles of the Treaty of Waitangi.
-Consultation with iwi was undertaken throughout the development of the District Plan.
-The Cry of the People - Te Tangi a Tauira, the Ngai Ngāi Tahu Ki Murihiku Natural Resource and Environmental Iwi Management Plan 2008,4 has been taken into account throughout the District
+This District Plan endeavours to give effect to the principles of the Consultation with iwi was undertaken throughout the Treaty of Waitangi. development of the District Plan.
+The Cry of the People - Te Tangi a Tauira, the Ngāi Tahu Ki Murihiku Natural Resource and Environmental Iwi Management Plan 20081, has been taken into account throughout the District Plan development and will be taken into account in resource management decisions.